Middle School

 Facts & Features

-At Denton Calvary Academy, students in fifth through 8th grades attend classes on campus Monday, Wednesday, and Friday, and work at home (the satellite classroom) following teacher-constructed assignments under the direction of their parents on Tuesday and Thursday.
+At Denton Calvary Academy, students in 5th through 8th grades attend classes on campus Monday, Wednesday, and Friday, and work at home (the satellite classroom) following teacher-constructed assignments on Tuesday and Thursday.
 Students are responsible for completing the out-of-class assignments on their own time, with the counsel and supervision of parents.
-This structure encourages the development of good time-management and self-discipline, and therefore provides excellent preparation for college.
+This structure encourages the development of good time-management and self-discipline.
+It also provides excellent preparation for their future in higher education as well as the workplace.

 Denton Calvary Academy seeks to honor the Lord in each academic area offered.
 We use a mixture of Christian and secular textbooks.
 Nevertheless, all curriculum, whether from a Christian or secular publisher, is taught from a biblical world view.
 Refer to the booklist (located in the Resource Locker) for specific information.